-- Quarterly reports as produced by themselves - The quarterly appraisals where conducted by the employer illustrating the application of knowledge, skills and behaviours however these are not to be assessed. - Seasonal knowledge and practical tests undertaken during the apprenticeship period. - Any other training courses attendance certificates or assessment results as applicable and which illustrate their development however these are not to be assessed.
+- Quarterly reports as produced by themselves - The quarterly appraisals where conducted by the employer illustrating the application of knowledge, skills and behaviours however these are not to be assessed. - Seasonal knowledge and practical tests undertaken during the apprenticeship period.

-Employers and training providers will assist the apprentice to develop their evidence to ensure that is complete, that it covers what it should and that work has been completed to a satisfactory standard.
+Employers and training providers will assist the apprentice to develop their evidence to ensure that it is complete, that it covers what it should and that work has been completed to a satisfactory standard.
 Completed evidence may be presented in hard copy or ideally as an electronic version or a combination of both as applicable.